SPADE: Sparse Pillar-based 3D Object Detection Accelerator for Autonomous Driving: Introduction

-We evaluated PillarAcc on various state-of-the-art 3D object detection networks, including PointPillar~\cite{lang2019pointpillars}, CenterPoint~\cite{yin2021center}, and PillarNet~\cite{shi2022pillarnet}, as well as popular benchmarks like KITTI~\cite{geiger2012kitti} and Nuscene~\cite{caesar2020nuscenes}.
-The results demonstrate that PillarAcc achieves remarkable speedup and energy savings compared not only to edge platforms (NVIDIA Jetson NX/Nano) but also to a server-class GPU (NVIDIA RTX 2080Ti) and CPU (Intel Xeon Gold 5115), reaching a record-breaking speed of 500 FPS while maintaining baseline accuracy (Figure~\ref{fig:motivation}(c)).
-These findings emphasize the effectiveness of our approach and its potential to enable real-time 3D object detection on edge devices, making it suitable for time-critical applications such as autonomous driving.
+We tape out a \arch chip with a commercial technology and evaluate \arch's performance on several popular 3D object detection networks such as PointPillar~\cite{lang2019pointpillars}, CenterPoint~\cite{yin2021center}, and PillarNet~\cite{shi2022pillarnet}, as well as widely-used benchmarks like KITTI~\cite{geiger2012kitti} and nuScenes~\cite{caesar2020nuscenes}. \arch's dynamic vector-pruning algorithm saves the amount of computation by 36.3--89.2\%, leading to 1.3--10.9$\times$ speedup and 1.5--12.6$\times$ energy savings compared to the ideal dense accelerator design, thanks to high sustained hardware utilization by dataflow optimization.
+These performance enhancements, directly proportional to sparsity, equate to 4.1--28.8$\times$ speedup and 90.2--372.3$\times$ energy savings compared to counterpart server-grade GPU (NVIDIA RTX 2080Ti) and advanced edge computing device (NVIDIA Jetson NX).
+It reached a record-breaking speed of 500~FPS with minimal accuracy loss (mAP -0.4\%), demonstrating its effectiveness and potential for real-time 3D object detection on edge devices, ideal for latency-sensitive applications like autonomous driving.